acwtools/simpleloremimage/readme.md

       <img src="http://localhost:3000/640/480/city" width="640" height="480" alt="Simple Lorem Image" />

-The example would only return image with the string "city" in their names.
+This example would return only images with the string "city" in their names.

 ## Features
 * Filters images in source directory by topic